Haus Alpenz

 Categories: Marsala

 Marsala is one of the world’s best known yet most misunderstood wines.
-Today, it is largely thought of in cooking contexts, but its origins are as one of the world’s foremost fortified wines, akin to Port, Madeira, Sherry and the Vin Doux Naturels of France (Rivesaltes, Maury and Banyuls).
-In terms of its production, it is arguably more complex—or complicated—than any of its fortified peers.
+Today, it is largely thought of in cooking contexts, but its origins are as one of the world’s foremost fortified wines, akin to Port, Madeira, Sherry and the Vin Doux Naturels of France (Rivesaltes, Maury, and Banyuls).

-‘Marsala wine’ has been produced on the northwest corner of Sicily for centuries, and its antecedent—vino perpetuo—stretches back at least to the Greeks and the Romans, more than two millennia ago.
-The modern history of Marsala begins in 1773 with the arrival of Englishman John Woodhouse and subsequent fortification of its ‘perpetual wine’ for trade to England.
+‘Marsala wine’ has been produced in the northwest corner of Sicily for centuries, and its antecedent — vino perpetuo — stretches back at least to the Greeks and the Romans, more than two millennia ago.
+The modern history of Marsala begins in 1773 with the arrival of Englishman John Woodhouse and the subsequent fortification of its ‘perpetual wine’ for trade to England.
 Fellow Englishman Benjamin Ingham’s study of its vineyards and especially the formation of its ‘base wine’—including an adaptation of the solera system of Xérès—was codified in his 1836 Decalogo and ushered in Marsala’s golden era.
 Marsala first gained DOC appellation recognition in 1969; its rules were revised in 1984, outlawing the most egregious examples of ‘flavored marsalas’ that had led to its debased reputation.

-Today, Marsala is produced in a complex variety of styles, with classifications made according to color, age-expression and sweetness levels.
-It is typically made from the white grapes Grillo, Inzolia and Catarratto, now planted predominantly to productive guyot and tendone systems.
-With their labor demands and lower yields, traditional albarello (bush) vines are now rare but still highly prized for the best Marsalas.
+Today, Marsala is produced in a complex variety of styles, with classifications made according to color, age-expression, and sweetness levels.
+It is typically made from the white grapes Grillo, Inzolia and Catarratto, now planted predominantly to high-yield guyot and tendone systems.
+With its labor demands and lower yields, traditional albarello (bush) vines are now rare but still highly prized for the best Marsalas.

-For producers seeking to rediscover what once made Marsala the equal to other great fortified wines, work begins in the sand and limestone ‘tufa’ vineyards, with lower yields and later harvests producing an ‘alto grado’ base wine that enables a greater vinous expression, less reliant on the interpolations of mosto cotto, sifone (mistella) and fortification.
-At its best, Marsala offers a unique expression and compelling flavor profile, redolent of tamarind, grilled apricot and orange; white chocolate, vanilla and roasted almond; cinnamon, tobacco and mace, lashed with sea salt and the concentration wrought by the warm, dry Scirocco wind.
+For those seeking to rediscover what once made Marsala the equal to other great fortified wines, work begins in its ‘tufa’ (sand and limestone) vineyards, with the lower yields and later harvests conducive producing the ‘alto grado’ base wine that enables a greater vinous expression, less reliant on the interpolations of mosto cotto, sifone (mistella) and fortification.
+At its best, Marsala offers an utterly distinct and compelling flavor profile, redolent of tamarind, grilled apricot and orange; white chocolate, vanilla and roasted almond; cinnamon, tobacco and mace, lashed with sea salt and a concentration wrought by extended aging and the warm, dry Scirocco wind.
 These rare examples are the Sicilian countryside and the Mediterranean Sea in a bottle, and a trip back in time.

 Ostinato Marsala Fine Ambra Secco